University of Maryland College of Computer, Mathematical, and Natural Sciences: Rankings

+The University of Maryland’s undergraduate computer science program ranks 9th among the country’s public institutions and 18th overall in the 2024 edition of U.S. News & World Report’s “Best Colleges.”
 In 2019, UMD was ranked 14th globally in the Academic Ranking of World Universities in atmospheric science.
 In 2018, it was ranked 9th.
 In the U.S. News & World Report rankings for best global universities in geosciences, UMD was ranked 12th in 2019.
 In the 2010 United States National Research Council rankings, the department was ranked in the top 10 national doctoral programs by both the average regression rank and the average survey rank.
 Its department of computer science is ranked 13th according to Computer Science Open Rankings, which combines scores from multiple independent rankings.